A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Introduction

 \section{Introduction}

-\textbf{Numerical Solvers.} Numerical methods for solving nonlinear PDEs have been central to scientific computing, enabling the simulation of complex physical phenomena.
-Classical approaches such as the Finite Element Method (FEM), Finite Difference Method (FDM), and Spectral Methods are widely used due to their robustness and versatility.
-FEM excels in handling complex geometries and boundary conditions, while FDM is known for its simplicity and efficiency on structured grids.
-Spectral methods, on the other hand, offer high accuracy for problems with smooth solutions by leveraging global basis functions.
-Despite their success, these methods often require significant computational resources, especially for high-dimensional problems, as they need to be repeated for any new set of input parameters.
+\textbf{Numerical Solvers.} Numerical methods for solving nonlinear PDEs are fundamental to scientific computing and to the simulation of complex physical systems.
+Classical techniques such as the Finite Element Method (FEM), the Finite Difference Method (FDM), and Spectral Methods are widely used for their robustness, efficiency, and accuracy across different problem types.
+However, despite their strengths, these approaches often become computationally demanding, particularly in high-dimensional or parametric settings where the PDE must be solved repeatedly for new inputs.